This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Robert wants to know why have they not opted for raising money through venture capital.
 Zoya reveals different reasons.
 First, only 2% of VC funding goes towards women.
 Second, the number reduces to 1% for women of color and even lower if you are a gay woman of color.

-Kevin interrupts, saying that Shark Tank does not care if you are gay or woman of color.
+Kevin interrupts stating, he does not care if anyone is gay or woman of color.
 Instead, they care only if they can make money.

 Daniel feels the product tastes great and solves a great purpose.
 Plus, frozen is a tough space and increases all the costs.
 He makes a ‘Sharky’ offer of $150K for 40% equity.
 Zoya says the maximum they can offer is 20% equity.